A necessary prepping mindset begins with each of us as individuals.

-While initially used to identify backup communication methods, P.A.C.E. can be used for any plan requiring flexibility and redundancy.
+While initially used to identify backup communication methods, use the P.A.C.E. method for flexibility and redundancy.

 You don’t need to create four alternatives.
 However, as preppers like to say, “One is none.
 Two is one.”

-So, if you are planning routes to your bug-out location (BOL), plan your primary route.
-Then plan an alternate route should the primary be shut down.
+So, if you are planning routes to your bug-out location (BOL), plan your primary course.
+Then consider an alternate route should the primary be shut down.
 Perhaps the primary highway route is jammed; you now have an alternate.
-Continue developing backup routes, or whatever it is your planning for until you are set.
+Continue developing backup routes, or whatever it is your planning for until you feel comfortable with your efforts.

 Stress Test Your Plan